-With more companies adopting corporate social responsibility (CSR) and environmental, societal, and governance (ESG) programs, there’s a growing focus on community engagement, charitable giving, and social impact.
+With more companies adopting corporate social responsibility (CSR) and environmental, societal, and governance (ESG) programs, there’s a growing focus on community engagement, corporate volunteering, charitable giving, and social impact.

 Both employees and consumers want companies to give back.
 68% of employees think it’s important for their employers to have charity initiatives.
 And 57% of online consumers believe businesses should contribute to communities.
-Even investors now demand that businesses step up and give back.
+Even investors now demand that businesses step up and give back by creating an effective corporate giving strategy.

 Businesses are asking themselves what they can do to have a positive influence on the communities their operations, customers, employees and contractors are part of.